 - NATO is a crisis management organisation that has the capacity to undertake a wide range of military operations and missions.

-- Approximately 18,000 military personnel are engaged in NATO missions around the world, managing often complex ground, air and naval operations in all types of environment; with the outbreak of COVID-19, NATO is ensuring that deployed personnel are protected from the ongoing pandemic.
+- Just under 20,000 military personnel are engaged in NATO operations and missions around the world, managing often complex ground, air and naval operations in all types of environment; with the outbreak of COVID-19, NATO is ensuring that deployed personnel are protected from the ongoing pandemic.

-- Currently, NATO is operating in Afghanistan, Kosovo and the Mediterranean.
+- Currently, NATO is leading operations in Afghanistan, Kosovo and the Mediterranean.

 - The tempo and diversity of operations and missions in which NATO is involved have increased since the early 1990s.